kleiner-fisch/blog/README.md

 - Tests
 - add method to get all posts/comments for username/name
   - helps to have more significant tests for repository
+- Add proper links in responses to allow discovery of the API by responses